Before you begin to learn PHP, it might be wise to take a moment to plan your approach to learning the language.

 Now that you know why you want to learn PHP, it is also useful to have an objective in mind for what you want to do with it.
 Learning PHP will be a long process, and staying motivated will be easier with an end goal in mind.
 Online courses, such as BitDegree’s Learn PHP Online course, keep the learning process interesting and interactive by having you build a project as you learn the fundamentals of PHP development.

-This is a great way to make the learning process interesting and relatable, but even better is having the idea of your own project in mind.
-If you keep your own project in mind, you will have greater incentive to remember what you learn if you want to apply it to your own project.
+This is a great way to make the learning process interesting and relatable, but even better is having the idea of your project in mind.
+If you keep your project in mind, you will have a greater incentive to remember what you learn if you want to apply it to your project.

 Before you know it, you could be the owner of one of the world’s largest social networking sites connecting more than a billion people and generating billions of dollars in advertising revenue.
 Who knows?

 While PHP is a fine choice as your first programming language, it shouldn’t be your first step in web development.

 If you haven’t learned it already, you should dedicate some time to learning HTML before you start to learn PHP.
 HTML is a markup language, rather than a programming language, that forms the basis for web pages.
 This means that the code you write represents the basic elements of a web page, such as images or text.
 You can’t program any functionality with a markup language, which makes it relatively simple to learn, and has also created the need for a language like PHP to be used in addition to HTML to make websites more dynamic.